wijjo/jiig/README.md

 environment, and with a library path that provides access to both Python Standard Library and Jiig modules.

-### Auto-generated `argparse` CLI

-As mentioned, the command line interface (CLI) is automatically generated based on task function `@task` decorators.
-The supplied meta-data feeds into the construction of an `argparse` CLI argument parser, including sub-parsers for task commands, a help system, options, and arguments.

 ### Dependencies and the virtual environment

 Jiig itself has no external dependencies beyond Python (version 3.x).

 Jiig-based tools depend on `jiig` and `jiig-run` being available in the path.

 Tool-specific dependencies can be handled by a virtual environment by defining a